Introduction to Custom Exception in C#

 Explanation:

 - Then the two integer variables are parsed using parse() method.
-Then the second integer variable or the divisor is checked to see if it is an odd number or an even number and this done by checking if the remainder of division of divisor by two is more than zero or equal to zero.
+Then the second integer variable or the divisor is checked to see if it is an odd number or an even number, and this is done by checking if the remainder of the division of divisor by two is more than zero or equal to zero.
 Then an exception is thrown if the divisor is an odd number.

 Advantages